Title

 - Solid or viscous waste s in quantities that would obstruct flow or interfere with operations.

-- Heated waste discharges which could either inhibit biological activities or increase the wastewater treatment plant influent temperature to 104°F (40°F) and higher.
+- Heated waste discharges which could either inhibit biological activities or increase the waste water treatment plant influent temperature to 104°F (40°F) or greater.

-- Waste discharges of any toxic waste material(s) in volumes or strengths to cause interference with wastewater treatment processes, or possibly contaminate waste sludge or effluent from the wastewater treatment plant so as to violate its NPDES permit.
+- Waste discharges of any toxic waste material(s) in volumes or strengths that could cause interference with waste water treatment processes or that could contaminate waste sludge or effluent from the waste water treatment plant so as to violate its NPDES permit.

 - Note on Biocides: Do not release concentrated solutions to the sanitary sewer.
 Limit disposal to one gallon of “working strength” solution per laboratory per day.
 This also applies to germicides and disinfectants.
-Pesticides and other chemicals that are persistent in the environment cannot go to the sewer.
+Pesticides and other chemicals that are persistent in the environment cannot be discharged to the sewer.

 Contact EHS at 919-962-5507 with any questions regarding this policy.